Value Gradient Sampler: Learning Invariant Value Functions for Equivariant Diffusion Sampling: Value Gradient Sampling

 \subsection{Value Gradient Sampler}

-We present VGS, a sampler that (approximately) solves the optimal control objective (\cref{eq:obj-opt-control}) by drifting a particle along the gradient of the next-step value function.
-First, it is assumed that our policy $\pi(\bx_{t+1}|\bx_{t})$ follows the drift-diffusion process in \Cref{eq:pls} such that
+We present \textbf{Value Gradient Sampler} (VGS), a sampler that approximately solves this optimal control problem by drifting a particle along the gradient of the next-step value function.
+For our policy at time $t$ defined in \cref{eq:pls}, we will find the drift vector $\mu^t(\bx_t)$ that minimizes the expected future cost from $\bx_t$, which can be represented using the next-step value function $V_{\pi}^{t+1}(\bx_{t+1})$:

-We will find the drift vector $\mu_t$ and the noise magnitude $\sigma_t$ that solves \cref{eq:obj-opt-control} as optimally as possible.

-For now, we assume that the value function at time $t+1$, $V_{\pi}^{t+1}(\bx_{t+1})$, is given, and the policy $\pi$ after $t+1$ is fixed.
-Note that the value function becomes the optimal value function when $\pi$ is the optimal policy.
-Then, employing the dynamic programming approach, we focus on the subproblem of finding the optimal policy at time $t$.